How to Check for Registered Trade Marks in Singapore

 Using the IPOS search tool to search for registered trade marks

 - Fast Search: This generates the broadest results as it searches the entire IPOS database.
 However, it can result in an extremely time-consuming search as the results can pertain to areas that may not be relevant to you, such as patents and registered designs.
-For example, a search of the word “juice” generates over 390 pages of results.
+For example, a search of the word “juice” generates over 420 results.

-- Simple Search: This allows you to specify that your search is specifically for the purpose of searching for “Trade Marks Similar Mark”, as opposed to “Patents Abstract and Specification” or “Design International Registrations”.
+- Simple Search: This allows you to specify that your search is specifically for the purpose of searching for “Trade Marks”, as opposed to “Patents/Patents Open Dossier” or “Designs”.
 You can also refine your search to results that satisfy 2 criteria – the class of the goods and services and the trade mark name.
 However, this still casts a rather wide ambit.
 Due to the extensiveness of the search results, it can take up to 1 hour for the results to be processed.

 - Boolean Search: This function gives you the most flexibility in setting the parameters of your search.
 Like the “Simple Search”, it allows you to specify that your search is for “Trade Marks” only, and you are also able to narrow your search ambit by cross-referencing the results with the class of your intended goods and services.
-However, it provides the added function of narrowing your search to specific forms of trade marks, e.g. names, logos, images, or image text.
-You can also limit the search to a particular filing date period or search specifically for variants of your intended word mark by selecting various options such as transliteration, translation, Chinese characters or Phonetic equivalents.
+However, it provides advanced Boolean features for narrowing your search to specific forms of trade marks, e.g. names, logos, images or image text.
+You can also limit the search to a particular filing date period or search specifically for variants of your intended word mark by selecting various options such as transliteration, translation, Chinese characters or phonetic equivalents.

-The following steps will explain how the Simple Search and Boolean Search can be used to search for registered trade marks.
+The following steps will explain how the Simple Search, Boolean Search and Trade Marks Search can be used to search for registered trade marks.

 Step 1: Determine what goods or services you intend to use your trade mark for